msandfor/100-days-of-code/log.md

 **Today's Progress**: Started the Build a chat bot with the Azure Bot Service Module on Microsoft Lean.
 I've done 5 of the 8 modules, but I'm a bit confused at the moment.
 During this module I'm learning:
 * Create an Azure Web App Bot to host a bot
 * Create a knowledge base, populate it with data, and connect it to a bot
-* Implement bots in code and debug the bots that you build
-* Publish bots and use continuous integration to keep them up to date
 * Debug bots locally using Visual Studio Code and the Microsoft Bot Framework Emulator

 But I've done something wrong, and I don't know how to undo it.
 I asked for help on Twitter and @antonjb replied telling me how to fix it - and I was able to redo that part.

+So I did this: C:\Users\misandfo\Documents\Factbot>git remote add qna-factbot {https://LeoBotAdmin@snickerbot2.scm.azurewebsites.net:443/snickerbot2.git} and I think I should have done...

+C:\Users\misandfo\Documents\Factbot>git remote add qna-factbot https://LeoBotAdmin@snickerbot2.scm.azurewebsites.net:443/snickerbot2.git

+and now it says:

+fatal: remote qna-factbot already exists.

+But I don't know how to un-exist it and try again...

+But @antonJB replied on twitter with this solution: you can see your remotes with `git remote -v` then remove the one you don't want with `git remote rm {REMOTE URL}`

+and it worked!

 But now I've reached a bit in the instruction where I don't know what it means.

 **Thoughts** Either this will look better in the morning, and it'll be clear what I need to do, or I can ask one of the lads in the office to help me.
 So it's not too bad, surely?

 I was really happy when I asked Twitter for help and got the answer right away - I felt the love of my network and community.

+**Link(s) to work** https://docs.microsoft.com/en-au/learn/modules/build-chat-bot-with-azure-bot-service/

+### Day 10: March 19th 2019 - Tuesday

+**Today's Progress**:
+Continued on with the tutorial.
+* Implement bots in code and debug the bots that you build
+* Publish bots and use continuous integration to keep them up to date
+* Debug bots locally using Visual Studio Code and the Microsoft Bot Framework Emulator

+I was stuck on this bit for ages:
+4. Confirm that "test bot endpoint at http://localhost:3978/api/messages" appears in the debug console.
+Your bot code is now running locally.
+5. Launch the Bot Framework Emulator from the Start Menu or launch icon.
+6. Select the Enter your endpoint URL field.
+Enter the bot name and the bot URL displayed in the debug console in the previous step.

+Because the I didn't know what the bot name or URL field was.
+Eventually, after much thought, I decided that the bot name must be bot, and the URL must be http://localhost:3978/api/messages - obvious once I say it, but not obvious from the instruction.

+**Thoughts**
+An unclear tutorial is confusing and offputting - but it's very satisfying when you figure stuff out and I am enjoying this more and more.

 **Link(s) to work** https://docs.microsoft.com/en-au/learn/modules/build-chat-bot-with-azure-bot-service/